 Resources for Growing Food in Whistler

 Whistler has short, cool seasons; we are limited on space; and there is lots of shade.
 There are still lots of things that grow well here though!
-We want to bring you resources so you can succeed in our difficult growing climate Gardening in Whistler 101
+We want to bring you resources so you can succeed in our difficult growing climate

 Growing Food in Whistler Video recording of a presentation by Harriet Jarvis, full time grower at the Brew Creek Center.
 She talks about particular crops and even varieties that do well here, how to extend your season, and how to get the most of your limited space and light. slides from the presentation